Cultures and Histories Collections

 within the Queensland Museum Network.
 There are a number of ways to access information about the collection:

 Queensland Museum Network has a legislated responsibility, as defined by the Queensland Museum Act 1970, to collect, research and promote Queensland's natural, cultural and technological heritage.
 Collections ranging in origin from just days ago to minerals over 3 billion years old provide temporal and spatial evidence of changes occurring in our natural and cultural environments.

 Cultural and historical collections provide a tangible link to human innovation and experience.
 Objects help document how people react to changes as dramatic as epidemics and war, to environmental stress and cultural differences.
 At the heart of our collection is the material culture of Aboriginal Peoples and Torres Strait Islanders, connecting the deep history of the continent with contemporary life in Australia today.
 We actively collect, focusing on popular contemporary culture including music, sport and politics.
-Cultures and Histories research and collecting, documents the very recent past and the present for the future.
+The researching and collecting of cultures and histories documents the present, and the very recent past, for the future.

 What's in our collection?

 The State Cultures and Histories Collection is comprised of objects that are significant to the people of Queensland.
 The collection includes a rich diversity of cultural objects including significant Aboriginal and Torres Strait Islander collections, material from the Pacific Islands and important social history, transport and technology collections.
 These objects are cared for on behalf of all Queenslanders so that they can be enjoyed by future generations.

 - Archaeology – Aboriginal Peoples and Torres Strait Islanders cultural heritage, maritime and historical archaeological collections and antiquities collection

 - Indigenous Cultures – Human history focusing on indigenous cultural material from Australia, the Pacific and throughout the world.
 These collections include culturally sensitive material

 - Social History – every-day material culture, photographs, paintings, dress and textiles